evpching/death-grunty-webpage/about.md

 Death Grunty's functionality can be split into two categories:

 1. ### Community/Text Based Commands
-Death Grunty provides commands that can liven up a conversation, save/create memories, and search things up.
-For example, you can use use...
+Death Grunty provides commands that can liven up discussions and moments on your server.
+For example, use...
 - the ***/8ball*** or ***/random*** commands to make a decision.
-- the ***/copypasta*** command to create copypastas of existing media or of your own creation.
+- the ***/copypasta*** command to view and create copypastas of existing media or of your own creation.
 - the ***/emote*** command to emote via GIFs from the .hack franchise.
-- the ***/anime*** to quickly lookup info about an anime.
+- the ***/bookof1000*** command to see how you rank against other players in your server.

 2. ### Simple RPG Commands
 Along with Death Grunty comes The World R:M, his recreation of The World built from his memories of players and the atmosphere of The World R:2.
 Players can participate in The World R:M through using...
-- the ***/theworld*** command to travel to different areas by entering an Area Word Phrase and reap rewards.
+- the ***/theworld*** command to input Area Word Phrases to adventure to and reap rewards.
 - the ***/memberaddress*** command to collect member addresses that increase your power.
 - the ***/profile*** command to customize textual info of your player character.
-- the ***/grunty*** command to customize and interact with your and other players pet grunties.
+- the ***/grunty*** command to customize and interact with your and other pet grunties.

 Death Grunty also comes with basic moderation/admin commands that let you adjust Death Grunty's behavior on your server and manage your server's messages/users.